odagora/personal-website/src/pages/posts/creating-an-ecommerce-web-component-from-scratch.md

 ```

 ## Step 6: Implementing the `click` event handler
-In this step, we will delve into the `handleButtonClick` method of the `CartItem` component, which manages the actions triggered by clicking on buttons within the cart item.
+In this step, we will delve into the `handleButtonClick` method of the `CartItem` component, which manages the actions triggered by clicking on buttons within the cart item:

 ```js
 // Private method to handle click events on the remove,